NxPKG/khulnasoft-docs/content/support/Page Rules/Configuring URL forwarding or redirects with Page Rules.md

 Clouded\"](/dns/manage-dns-records/reference/proxied-dns-records)
 DNS record for the Page Rule to work.
-Page Rules won\'t apply to subdomains that don\'t exist in DNS or aren\'t being directed to Cloudflare.
+Page Rules won\'t apply to subdomains that don\'t exist in DNS or aren\'t being directed to Khulnasoft.
 {{</Aside>}}

 To configure URL forwarding or redirects using Page Rules:

-1. Log into your Cloudflare account.
+1. Log into your Khulnasoft account.
-2. Click the appropriate Cloudflare account for the domain where you want to add URL forwarding.
+2. Click the appropriate Khulnasoft account for the domain where you want to add URL forwarding.
 3. Go to **Rules** > **Page Rules**.
 4. Under **Page Rules,** click **Create Page Rule**.
 The _Create Page Rule for <your domain>_ dialog opens.
 5. Under **If the URL matches**, enter the URL or URL pattern that should match the rule.